ACBullen/js-puyo/README.md

 Day 2:
 Establish board class and methods.
 Get easel ticking running.
-Create logic for randomized tetramino generation, logic for switching in and out of hold state, score and time counters, etc.
+Create logic for randomized tetramino generation, logic for switchi.ng in and out of hold state, score and time counters, etc.

 Day 3: